jerray/qsign/README.md

 ## Limitations

-Struct type field, Array type field or Slice type field is not supported.
+Struct, Array and Slice types of field are not supported.
 But if a field's type has a method `String() string`, Qsign will treat it as string field.

 ## License